0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-for example, Wavacity is a port of the popular audio editor, Audacity, to webassembly.
+Wavacity is a port of the popular audio editor, Audacity, to webassembly.
 The author even ported the C++ interface library, wxWidgets, along with the app.

 ---